eminn-a/Travel-World/README.md

 ## About

-The Travel Agency Website is a comprehensive platform that allows users to browse, book, and manage travel packages.
+The Travel-World is a comprehensive platform that allows users to browse, book, and manage travel packages.
 It offers a user-friendly interface for both travelers and administrators.

 ## Features